 Wildcards represent unknown characters.
-They are valid only in

 The asterisk (*) represents any group of characters, including no character.

 The question mark (?) represents any single character.

 The dollar sign ($) represents zero or one character.

 If you need to use wildcards for Arabic search terms,